Wednesday, January 28, 2026

 Besides from these more quantitative measures that were discovered in the studies, concepts like test-ability and effectiveness were also explored.

-As in: What is possible to test?
+Test-ability, as in: What is possible to test?
 And, how effective are these automatic WCAG based testing tools?

 Again, repeating the disclaimer: as this is a limited study the conclusions and the results may be limited as well.
 And this is merely a bachelor level study, yet I thought it might be an interesting source for both practitioners and researchers.